khad0062/CST8913/Lab3/README.md

 the details of capacity provisioning, load balancing, scaling, and application health monitoring.

 Database Migration
-Plan to migrate to AWS IaaS (EC2 instance)
+Plan to migrate to AWS IaaS (EC2 instance) using Rehost migration type.
 1. At first, backup server.
 Then, create the EC2 instance based on the requirements.
 2. Deploy the instance in a virtual private cloud and subnet.
 Install the Microsoft SQL server in the instance.
 3. Migrate the data using the AWS Data Migration service.